chandrasuda/Suda-C.github.io/about.md

 permalink: /about/
 ---

-This is an about page.
+This is is my about page.
+Hi, im Chandra.